Overview of the Program

-The Adult Learning Center offers monthly day and evening HiSET examinations.
-Preregistration is required at least two business days prior to an exam.
+The Adult Learning Center offers monthly HiSET examinations.
+Preregistration is required at least 36 hours prior to an exam.
 HiSET Tests are administered in two sessions over two days, with each session lasting approximately 3 – 3 ½ hours.
 Results will be available at the HiSET portal, which may be accessed online with the test-taker ID number.

 In accordance with the Americans with Disabilities Act, special accommodations are allowed for HiSET Testing for physical disabilities, emotional disabilities, learning disabilities, and Attention Deficit/Hyper-Activity Disorder (ADHD) and Attention Deficit Disorder (ADD).
 Accommodations include but are not limited to private testing room, extended time, reader, and scribe.
 To test with accommodations, please contact ETS/HiSET Disability Services at 1-855-802-2748 or HiSetSSD@ets.org.
 HiSET tests with accommodations are scheduled at the convenience of the candidate and the HiSET Chief Examiner.

 - Convenient schedule for day and evening tests

 - Comfortable, air conditioned testing environment